 Inspect, maintain, test, repair, operate, troubleshoot and replace 4160V, 12.47KV and 115KV equipment.

-Perform a variety of electrical functions on medium and high voltage electrical distribution systems; troubleshoots, repairs, installs, maintains and services medium and high voltage electrical distribution systems and associated equipment; operate, inspects and perform preventative maintenance on medium and high voltage overhead and underground distribution systems.
+Perform a variety of electrical functions on medium and high voltage electrical distribution systems; troubleshoots, repairs, installs, maintains, and services medium and high voltage electrical distribution systems and associated equipment; operates, inspects and performs preventative maintenance on medium and high voltage overhead and underground distribution systems.

 Prepare switch tags and perform system switching operations to isolate and place equipment in a safe condition.
 Select the correct tools and techniques for handling specified equipment by applying a thorough knowledge of the types and sizes of equipment used.

-Plan the methods and procedures required to complete installation, maintenance, operations, testing, and repair work on electric utility distribution system substations, circuits, and stand-by power systems.
-With WPC, management, and other related staff, develop planning, timing and contingencies for work to be performed
+Plan the methods and procedures required to complete installation, maintenance, operations, testing, and repair work on electric utility distribution system substations, circuits, and standby power systems.

 Perform electric utility distribution system switching operations to transfer system loads, isolate components, de-energize equipment, and install safety grounds.

 Perform installation, maintenance, testing, and repair on electric utility distribution system load-sectionalizing switches, transformers, power circuit breakers, duct banks, wood poles, power cables, manholes, metal-clad switchgear, capacitor banks, protective relays, battery systems, metering, communication lines, and automatic transfer schemes.